snowyu/api-bdd-test.js/README.md

 * no back ref in regexp.
 * no optional group on `$xxx` defininition. eg, `$string?` should be wrong.
+* report the `<-- Undefined Step` error:
+  1. Duplication Regexp Step
+  2. Optional Group in the regexp step.

 ## History